Time Dynamic Data in Cesium Stories

 We’re going to set the camera to follow one of the moving objects.

-Create a new slide with the New slide button on the top left.
+Click the New Slide button in the top left to create a new Map slide.
 Then click on the plane and choose Follow plane from the menu:

 This will lock the camera to that object.
 Notice that clicking and dragging in the scene now rotates the camera around the object instead of panning.